MaterializeInc/materialize/doc/user/content/sql/types/jsonb.md

 #### Detail

-Functions that return `Col`s are considered table function and can only be used as tables, i.e. you cannot use them as scalar values.
+Functions that return `Col`s are considered table functions and can only be used as tables, i.e. you cannot use them as scalar values.
 For example, you can only use `jsonb_object_keys` in the following way: